 How do I get started?

-You can view the process of developing a registry as having five steps, as outlined in the box on the next page.
+You can view the process of developing a registry as having five steps.

 1. View the video.
-To get everyone on the same page, gather your office staff and show the brief AAFP video on registries and how they work.
-The web page is listed in the resources box.
+To get everyone on the same page, gather your office staff and show the brief video on registries and how they work.

 2. Select a registry system.
 A registry may take a variety of forms, ranging from a homemade electronic spreadsheet or database to an interactive online product or an integrated component of an EHR.
 The more sophisticated the registry, the more likely it will be to produce reports useful in patient care and quality improvement.